7Pixels (7PXS) Self Reported Market Cap Hits $1.82 Million

-7Pixels (7PXS) traded up 0% against the dollar during the twenty-four hour period ending at 9:00 AM ET on February 8th.
-7Pixels has a market capitalization of $1.82 million and $9.95 worth of 7Pixels was traded on exchanges in the last day.
-One 7Pixels token can currently be bought for approximately $0.11 or 0.00000248 BTC on major cryptocurrency exchanges.
+7Pixels (7PXS) traded up 0% against the dollar during the 24-hour period ending at 8:00 AM ET on February 9th.
+One 7Pixels token can currently be bought for $0.11 or 0.00000236 BTC on cryptocurrency exchanges.
 Over the last seven days, 7Pixels has traded up 0% against the dollar.
+7Pixels has a total market capitalization of $1.82 million and $9.95 worth of 7Pixels was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.